2009 Baltimore Ravens season: Week 4: at New England Patriots

 Coming off their divisional home win over the Browns, the Ravens flew to Gillette Stadium for a Week 4 battle with the New England Patriots.
 After Patriots kicker Stephen Gostkowski got a 32-yard field goal in the first quarter, Baltimore got into the game with quarterback Joe Flacco hooking up with wide receiver Derrick Mason on a 20-yard touchdown pass.
 In the second quarter, New England came back with quarterback Tom Brady's 1-yard touchdown run and running back Sammy Morris' 12-yard touchdown run.

 The Ravens would reply in the third quarter with defensive end Terrell Suggs sacking Brady, causing a fumble which rolled into the Patriots' endzone, where defensive end Dwan Edwards would land on it for a touchdown.
 New England would come right back with Brady's 14-yard touchdown pass to wide receiver Randy Moss.
 Baltimore would play some catch-up in the fourth quarter as Flacco found running back Willis McGahee on a 13-yard touchdown pass, but the Patriots willingly replied with Gostkowski's 33-yard field goal.
-Flacco would lead a last-minute drive, but New England's stiffened and came away with the win.
+Flacco would lead a last-minute drive, but New England's stiffened, stopping the Ravens on a fourth down deep in Patriots' territory to preserve the win.

 With the tough loss, the Ravens fell to 3–1.